NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 ### Adding Grafana dashboards and visualize your FSxN metrics on Grafana
 Once you login, you'll want to import some dashboards to visualize the metrics collected by Harvest and YACE.
 You will find some example dashboards in the `dashboards` folder in this repository.
 You can import these dashboards into Grafana by following these steps:
+1. Download the dashboards from the `dashboards` folder in this repository to your local PC.
 1. Log in to your Grafana instance.
-2. Click on the "+" icon on the left-hand side menu and select "Import Dashboard".
+1. Click on the "+" icon on the left-hand side menu and select "Import Dashboard".
-3. Click in the box with "Upload dashboard JSON file" and browse to one of the dashboard JSON files from the `dashboards` folder in this repository.
+1. Click in the box with "Upload dashboard JSON file" and browse to one of the dashboard JSON files from the `dashboards` folder in this repository.
-4. Click "Import."
+1. Click "Import."

 You can repeat the steps above for each of the dashboard JSON files you want to import.

 You can also import the "default" dashboards from the Harvest repo found [here](https://github.com/NetApp/harvest/tree/main/grafana/dashboards).
 Only consider the dashboards in the `cmode` and `cmode-details` directories.

-:memo: **NOTE:** Since the special 'fsxadmin' account doesn't have access to all the metrics that a traditional 'admin' account would have, some of the metrics and dashboards may not be fully applicable or available.
+:memo: **NOTE:** Since the special 'fsxadmin' account doesn't have access to all the metrics that a traditional ONTAP 'admin' account would have, some of the metrics and dashboards may not be fully applicable or available.
 The ones with 'fsx' tag are more relevant for FSxN.

 ## Author Information